jamesplease/fi-calc-guide/src/about.md

 # About

-FI Calc is a calculator that helps you plan for retirement.
+FI Calc is a calculator that helps you plan for retirement using backtesting to evaluate different withdrawal strategies.

-The goal of FI Calc is to provide all of the features one might need when evaluating their retirement plan using the backtesting method.
+### Proper Usage

+FI Calc does not provide financial advice.
+Do not plan your retirement solely off of the results of FI Calc.
+A healthy retirement plan will be studied using multiple calculations.
+FI Calc can be one, but not the only, calculator that you use.

 ### History